ptrbortolotti/SONATA/README.md

 Thus, manufacturability is inherent from the geometric layup definition.
 Using orthogonal projection with corner-style differentiation the cross-section is discretized and processed by the Variational Asymptotic Beam Sectional Analysis (VABS) afterwards. [more](docs/intro.md)

 ## Installation
-To use the full functionality of SONATA a bunch of installations.
-Please look [here](docs/installation.md).
+To use the full functionality of SONATA a bunch of dependecies are needed.
+Please look [here](docs/installation.md) for detailed instructions.
-SONATA is developed to work with a python version >=3.6.

 ```
 $ git clone https://gitlab.lrz.de/gu32kij/SONATA.git